ProfessionalsHaveStandardss/ILoveTheFlavoursGrapeAndMint/README.md

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

 <p align="center">
-ok hey motherfuckers, call me any of the names above i like to interact with people when i can although im mostly offtab and might not respond unless you whisper me.
-Also ask to be my friend/ to friend me since i have my friend requests off because im tired off annoying randos that dont even talk to me adding me, i also dont add people unless ive had a good chat and i feel comfortable adding you.
+haiiii i like to interact with people esp homestuckies! although if you interact with me like once i do see you as like my new friend so uh please be aware of that , i can have a chat with you although im mostly offtab and might not respond unless you whisper me.
+Feel free to send friend requests if i dont accept then its because i dont like you or i get a bad feeling about you.
 If you end up chatting with me i can sometimes be shy or energetic depending on my mood but i promise im a nice person,heavy touch comfort please sit by me and c+h whenever you can sit by me even if i have dni in my name it genuinely brings me so much joy and comfort when someone c+h.

 <p align="center">
   also if you want more info about me and my dni list pls look at my strawpage

 <p align="center">
-ponytown boundries, so like dont cover me unless i wanna be covered i genuinely hate it same with booping me now i dont really mind kissing but sometimes i will move away just to let you know i dont like it, also if you do any of these on purpose i will hide and or block you.
+ponytown boundries, so like dont cover me unless you're a friend/on my friendslist or if i wanna be covered i genuinely hate it same with booping me now i dont really mind kissing but sometimes i will move away just to let you know i dont like it, also if you do any of these on purpose i will hide and or block you.
 <p align="center">
 <p align="center">
 i also text people really randomly and from what ive heard ive scared someone bc of it?? all i do it "hello ****." and i love adding dots at the end of my texts sometimes so its best to ignore that, also i suck at grammar